-I have a bit of a thing for old cookbooks.
-I love all the penny-pinching ones from the 1970s with their lurid pictures and heavy use of aspic, but my true love is anything older than 1950.
+I love all the penny-pinching ones from the 1970s with their lurid pictures and heavy use of aspic.

-Whilst I wouldn’t necessarily cook a three course meal directly from one (the English weren’t renowned for their culinary skills in times of old) they are a fascinating insight into where many of our kitchen habits come from.
+Whilst I wouldn’t necessarily cook a three course meal directly from one (the English weren’t renowned for their culinary skills in times of old), they are a fascinating insight into where many of our kitchen habits come from.

 One day, one of these old cookbooks pages were opened and out fluttered this little scrap of newspaper boasting the recipe for Royal Barley Water as made in the Queen’s kitchen.